joshiemoore/slitherbox/README.md

 The `cd` and `which` commands are absent from snakebox because these commands are built-in to xonsh.

-snakebox is Free Software licensed under the terms of GPLv3 or later.
+snakebox is free software licensed under the terms of GPLv3 or later.

 ## Installation
 Installation and uninstallation of snakebox is simple, and will not overwrite any existing utilities on your system.